The dilute Temperley-Lieb O($n=1$) loop model on a semi infinite strip: the sum rule: The first recurrence relation

+We did not simplify the above formula in order to match it with another polynomial which will appear later.
+The product $W_L P_L$ satisfies the recurrence (\ref{Wrec}), hence:

-Last remark of this section follows.
-The symmetric polynomial $P^p_L$ can be written as a ratio of two determinants: $V_{L+2}(z_1,..,z_L,\omega,\omega^2)/W_L(z_1,..,z_L)$, and since both $V_L$ and $W_L$ are determinants the sum rule $Z_L$ is also a determinant of a matrix of the symmetric polynomials $\varepsilon_m$.
+We close this section with the following remark.
+The symmetric polynomial $P^p_L$ can be written as a ratio of two determinants: $V_{L+2}(z_1,..,z_L,\omega,\omega^2)/W_L(z_1,..,z_L)$, and since both $V_L$ and $W_L$ are determinants then the sum rule $Z_L$ is also a determinant of a matrix of the symmetric polynomials $\varepsilon_m$.
 This determinant is hard to write in a closed form, however.
-In the next section we will use a different recurrence relation and hence different basis of symmetric polynomials to express both $Z_L$ and $Z_L^p$ in determinantal forms.
+In the next section we will use a different recurrence relation and hence different basis of symmetric polynomials to express both $Z_L$ and $Z_L^p$ in determinant forms.
 Surprisingly, the second type of recurrence relations for periodic and open $Z_L$ are defined via a slightly more general versions of the polynomials $P^p_L$ and $P_L$.
-We do not give the proofs of the recurrence relations in the next section.
-However, we believe they can be obtained, in particular, by studying the IK vertex model.
-This question will be addressed in \cite{Ga}.
+We do not give the proofs of the recurrence relations, however, we believe that they can be obtained by studying the IK vertex model.
+The recurrence relations of the next section remain conjectural.
+They can be easily checked for relatively large values of the system size $L\sim 10$.